the-eco-foundation/eco-routes/contracts/README.md

 # API Documentation

 Within the following sections, the terms 'source chain' and 'destination chain' will be relative to any given intent.
-Each of n supported chain will have its own `IntentSources`(1), `Inboxes`(1), and `Provers`(n-1)
+Each supported chain will have its own `IntentSource`, `Inbox` and `Prover`.

 ## Intent Creation / Settlement